 and selecting "View Summary Data Online".

-You will not be subject to the Purchased Electricity Adjustment when you switch to a retail electricity supplier.
+The future PEA values would be expected to average near zero for the planning year (June 2016 through May 2017).
+You will not be subject to the Purchased Electricity Adjustment when you switch to a Retail Electric Supplier

 Attention Residential Real Time Pricing (RRTP) Customers

 To make a meaningful comparison between variable RRTP rates and RES offers, customers should compare their past electric supply

 cost savings from the total Electric Supply section of the bill, provided by their RRTP provider, with an electric supply

 cost savings estimate provided by RESs.
 Competitive electric supplier savings estimates are often calculated as a percentage savings

 compared to the utility's fixed-price electric supply rate stated in the Price to Compare table.
 Alternatively, customers can compute

 their average real-time hourly price in cents per kWh (each month the average real-time price is equal to the total of the Electric Supply

 section of the bill divided by the monthly kWh) to compare with RES offers posted in cents per kWh.
 Customers should bear in